-I work intuitively by taking risks with my discoveries energizing me.
+I work intuitively by taking risks.
+My discoveries energize me.
 I want viewers to feel, to create their own stories from my work.
 I want to take them on a journey to a magical place pulsating with life.
 Because I'm a botanist/ gardener, plant forms are major characters, often with tentacles or filaments, reaching, stretching, seeking.
-I've always responded strongly to color, but am now also working with more neutral palette as well.
+I've always responded strongly to color, but am now also working with more neutrals.
 Patinas and aged surfaces attract me as do the world's tribal art traditions, especially older textiles and dots.
-My paintings go through dramatic transformations.
-My paintings are developing well when I feel the them becoming my friend, or my child-- a part of me.
+My paintings go through dramatic transformation.
+Work is going well when I feel my new work becoming my friend, or my child--a part of me.
 I'm finished when there's nothing I'm compelled to fix, and I reach a place of connection and peace.

 I grew up in suburban California and wanted to become a botany professor after I discovered plants at 16.
 I liked nature, making things, and being outdoors.
 In 1976 I earned a botany degree from UC Santa Barbara.
 In a plant morphology class, I met Rob, an environmental studies major a year ahead of me.
 I followed him to The University of Washington in Seattle where we both got Master's degrees in botany, then we became disillusioned with academia and quit.
 We had a hippie wedding in a cow pasture near Mt.
 Lassen in northern California.
 We square danced to the a women’s blue grass band.
 I wore a wreath of flowers and a ‘granny dress’ that I’d sewn.
 We crafted our vows—about how our relationship was symbiotic, just like the way lichens are a symbiotic combination of algae and fungi.